Freedom in the World

 A. Electoral Process: 12 / 12

 The president of Costa Rica and members of the 57-seat, unicameral Legislative Assembly are elected for four-year terms and can seek a nonconsecutive second term.
-Presidential candidates must win 40 percent of the vote to avoid a run-off election.
-A special chamber of the Supreme Court chooses an independent national election commission.
-Ahead of the 2010 elections, Costa Rica approved reforms to its electoral law, including revised regulations on political party and campaign financing, and new quotas for women’s participation in political parties.
-In the 2014 elections Costa Ricans residing abroad were allowed to vote for the first time, and a new quota requiring that 50 percent of party lists be women went into effect.
+Presidential candidates must win 40 percent of the vote to avoid a runoff.
+A special chamber of the Supreme Court appoints the independent national election commission.
+Reforms to the electoral law ahead of the 2010 elections included revised regulations on political party and campaign financing.
+In the 2014 elections, Costa Ricans residing abroad were allowed to vote for the first time, and a new quota requiring that 50 percent of the candidates on party lists be women went into effect.

 B. Political Pluralism and Participation: 15 / 16

-The main political parties are the PLN, the PAC, and the PUSC.
-Since 1949, power in Costa Rica has alternated between the PLN and the PUSC.
-Dissatisfaction with party politics and political scandals resulted in defections from the PLN in the early 2000s.
-The newly formed PAC has become a rising force in Costa Rican politics as the PUSC has withered under the weight of various political scandals.
-By the 2014 elections, it appeared that Costa Rica’s traditional two-party system had collapsed, as nine parties gained power and coalition negotiations ensued.
+Beginning in 1949, power in Costa Rica long alternated between the PLN and the PUSC.
+However, dissatisfaction with party politics and political scandals resulted in defections from the PLN in the early 2000s.
+The newly formed PAC became a rising force in Costa Rican politics, while the PUSC has withered under the weight of various scandals.
+By the 2014 elections, it appeared that Costa Rica’s traditional two-party system had collapsed, as nine parties won representation in the legislature.

-In August 2014, the legislature passed a constitutional reform defining Costa Rica as “multiethnic and plurinational.”
+In June 2015, the assembly passed a constitutional amendment declaring Costa Rica to be “multiethnic and plurinational.”
+The amendment was signed by the president in August.
 However, indigenous rights have not traditionally been a government priority.